| Wayne

 in Green Township, all former Conrail tracks purchased by

 Norfolk and Southern Corp. and CSX Corp. last month.
+Wayne

 County Commissioner Cheryl Noah said increased traffic in